Olunowoade01/GitHub-Action-CI-CD-YAML/README.md

  - After fixing the errors, i push my changes again.
 The workflow is now complete successfully, showing green check marks for each step in the Actions tab.
   ![7](./img/6.png)

+ # Project Summary
+ # Project Summary

+This project provides a practical guide to implementing CI/CD for a Node.js application using GitHub Actions and YAML.
+By following each step, i learn how to automate my development workflow—from repository setup, through workflow creation, to troubleshooting and successful build verification.
+With this setup, every code change is automatically built and tested, helping me catch errors early and maintain high code quality.
+The visual steps and explanations make it easy for anyone to understand and replicate a modern CI/CD pipeline for their own projects.